About the ‘Sustainable Food Systems’ project’

 - SURE (Specialist Unit for Review Evidence, Cardiff University)

 - SURF (Research Centre for Urban and Regional Food)

 - WCPP (Welsh Centre for Public Policy)

-Two advisory panel meetings, organised by the Hub and hosted by PLACE, have taken place so far on 21st May 2019 and 30th July 2019.
-The review team is now finalising the systematic review’s narrative.
+Two advisory panel meetings, organised by the Hub and hosted by PLACE, took place on 21st May 2019 and 30th July 2019.

 To read more about our work in SAPEA, click here.